Lystell/Stella_Workspace/Project_proposal.md

 ## Tasks

+1. Generate HLS IP
+2. Block Design in Vivado
+3. Run on PYNQ-Z2

-1. Authenticate to the D&D 5e API
+5. Authenticate to the D&D 5e API
-2. Download all of the character, class, race, spell, and equipment information into a database
+6. Download all of the character, class, race, spell, and equipment information into a database
-3. Load the data into Python classes: `Character`, `Class`, `Race`, `Equipment`, `Spell`
+7. Load the data into Python classes: `Character`, `Class`, `Race`, `Equipment`, `Spell`
-4. Main loop that asks user for characteristics and returns character objects using the class interface
+8. Main loop that asks user for characteristics and returns character objects using the class interface
-5. Match character specifications to classes, races, equipment, and spells
+9. Match character specifications to classes, races, equipment, and spells
-6. Sort remaining characteristics by a "good" heuristic (we'll need to try a lot of heuristics)
+10. Sort remaining characteristics by a "good" heuristic (we'll need to try a lot of heuristics)
-7. *(Stretch)* Use common descriptional substitutions and word misspellings for more flexible user input
+11. *(Stretch)* Use common descriptional substitutions and word misspellings for more flexible user input
-8. *(Stretch)* Map the characters into a high-dimensional vector space and run clustering algorithms to find the best-matching character profiles
+12. *(Stretch)* Map the characters into a high-dimensional vector space and run clustering algorithms to find the best-matching character profiles
-9. *(Stretch)* Use generative adversarial networks to generate images of the character's face.
+13. *(Stretch)* Use generative adversarial networks to generate images of the character's face.
 Currently I had to draw this myself:
 <p align="center">
 	<img src="Kali.png" width="300" alt="Parth's D&D Character." />
 </p>